EvanKomp/aide/docs/use_cases.md

 # Use cases

-TODO: need to update based on changes to component spec, particular Round and Library

 ## 1. Base interactions with the package

 ### 1.1 Defining a parent sequence or a standalone variant